jaceksan/malloy_maql/README.md

 # In separate terminal window, you can watch docker logs by executing:
 ./dl
 ```
+It should start in circa 2 minutes depending on your laptop hardware, at least 8G RAM is recommended.
+It starts in 1 minute on my 32G/16threads Ryzen laptop.
+It should work on Apple M2 as well.

 The Malloy sample data (PARQUET files) are loaded by the side-container defined in the `docker-compose.yaml`.
 Also, GoodData models, metrics, insights(reports) and dashboards are loaded into the GoodData container.